DaddyBoard/PingNotification/README.md

 ## 🐛 Known Issues

-As of now, there are no known issues.
+Stickers do not display in the notification window.

 If you encounter any problems, please [open an issue](https://github.com/yourusername/PingNotification/issues).

 ## 📄 License